RAKWireless/RAK11300-AT-Command-Firmware/README.md

 ============================
 RAK11300 AT Command Firmware
 SW Version 1.0.0
-LoRa(R) is a registered trademark or service mark of Semtech Corporation or its affiliates.LoRaWAN(R) is a licensed mark.
+LoRa(R) is a registered trademark or service mark of Semtech Corporation or its affiliates.
+LoRaWAN(R) is a licensed mark.
 ============================
 Device status:
    Auto join enabled